Wondermondo 🢖 World 🢖 Wonders of North America 🢖 Wonders of Central America 🢖 Wonders of Costa Rica

 Guanacaste

-Unique waterfall formed by thermal waters containing much lime and sulfur.
+A unique waterfall formed by thermal waters containing much lime and sulfur.
 The pool below the fall is sky blue, while the background of the approximately 30 m tall falls is colored orange by the travertine and iron salts.
-Sometimes even the falling water is colored in glowing blue color what is an amazing sight.
+Sometimes even the falling water is colored in glowing blue color which is an amazing sight.

 Las Hornillas